BroodingKangaroo/word_counter/README.md

 This version replaces the `std::unordered_map` with a [Trie](https://en.wikipedia.org/wiki/Trie) data structure.
 This approach improves performance on Mac (M4) by approximately **70%** over the Buffered implementation.
-However, the result doesn't persist across different platforms with Ubuntu showing even a slightly worse performance then the Buffered implementation.
+However, the result doesn't persist across different platforms with Ubuntu showing even a slightly worse performance than the Buffered implementation.

 - The initial implementation relied on dynamic allocations of each individual TrieNode which killed the performance.
 To counter it the segmented memory pool was introduced (`std::deque<std::vector<TrieNode>>`).
 Allocating a giant vector upfront doesn't work because of the potential reallocation and reference invalidation.
 - The expensive character-by-character `std::string` creation (`current_word += ...`) was eliminated.
 Instead, words are identified by raw pointers (`buffer_pointer`, `buffer_end`) directly within the I/O buffer.
 This avoids unnecessary heap reallocations.
 However, this increases the complexity since now cross-buffer words need be correctly processed.